 Arabic and bilingual CVs.
 Many MENA candidates submit resumes in Arabic, or mix Arabic and English in the same document: Arabic for personal details and summary, English for technical skills, or the reverse.
 A parser not built for Arabic will misread right-to-left text, garble names, or drop entire sections, which means a qualified candidate is scored on a fraction of their actual CV.

 Name and transliteration variance.
 The same candidate's name can appear half a dozen ways in English transliteration: Mohamed, Mohammed, Muhammad, Mohamad; Ahmed or Ahmad.
-Tools that don't account for this create duplicate records, break candidate matching, and corrupt the data your reporting depends on.
+Tools that do not account for this create duplicate records and corrupt the data your reporting depends on.

 Right-to-left formatting.
 RTL layouts confuse parsers built for left-to-right documents, scrambling the structured extraction that the entire screening process depends on.
 If parsing fails, everything downstream fails with it: matching, scoring, and ranking.

 This is exactly why a globally-trained tool can dazzle in a sales demo and then underperform on your actual applicant pool.
-Screening that's calibrated for MENA hiring (native Arabic-language support, transliteration handling, recognition of regional qualifications, and bilingual parsing) produces dramatically more accurate shortlists for Egypt and Gulf teams.
-It's the difference between AI that works here and AI that works in a brochure.
+Screening that is calibrated for MENA hiring (native Arabic-language support, transliteration handling, recognition of regional qualifications, and bilingual parsing) produces dramatically more accurate shortlists for Egypt and Gulf teams.
 When you evaluate a tool, this is the single most important thing to test, and almost no one tells you to.

 The Risks: Use AI to Filter, Not to Decide